The Median Class and Superrigidity of Actions on CAT(0) Cube Complexes: Preliminaries and Basic Results

 \subsection{Finite Orbits in the CAT(0) Boundary Versus Finite Orbits in the Roller Boundary}

-Non-elementarity of the action is defined in terms geer@science.uva.nlof the non-existence of a finite orbit in the CAT(0) boundary.
+Non-elementarity of the action is defined in terms of the non-existence of a finite orbit in the CAT(0) boundary.
 We describe in this section to which extent this is equivalent to the same property with respect to the Roller boundary.

 We start with one direction of the equivalence that is very easy and is here for completeness, since it will not be needed in the following.